gaofeiyan/Molecular-Dynamics-Materials-for-Membrane-Protein/README.md

 r 325-356

 ### open the pdb files with vscode and notice the true orders of residues in the pdb files.
 You can compare with the original pdb files before docking.

+### notice the number of CPUs, select the correct numbers.